 Design and Output

-Manufacturing of a PCB commence with a design.
-PCB manufacture always start with a specific scheme: the designer laying out a blueprint for the PCB that abides by all the outlined requirements.
+Manufacturing of a PCB commences with a design.
+PCB manufacture always starts with a specific scheme: the designer laying out a blueprint for the PCB that abides by all the outlined requirements.
 The customer provides the manufacturers with a basic design to the designers in Gerber format.